yrangana/self-host-n8n-on-gcr/README.md

 ## Cost Estimates: Yes, It Really Can Be That Cheap ##

 Let's talk money.
 One of the main reasons to use this setup is cost efficiency.
+This way of self-hosting is cheaper than the much more documented Kubernetes approach, and at most, half the price of n8n's lowest paid tier.
 Here's what you can expect to pay monthly:

 **Google Cloud SQL (db-f1-micro)**: About £7.50 ($10.95) if running constantly.
 This is your main cost driver - a basic PostgreSQL instance that's plenty powerful for personal use.